timschott/timschott.github.io/_posts/2020-12-24-don-delillo-pt1.md

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">&quot;Death Is Just Around the Corner&quot; is the name of a late-night radio show hosted by a ranting insane autodidact freak in Don DeLillo&#39;s first novel, AMERICANA.
 The parallels were too obvious to pass up</p>&mdash; ★ (@corpseinorbit) <a href="https://twitter.com/corpseinorbit/status/1294405987265282055?ref_src=twsrc%5Etfw">August 14, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 This anecdote amused me, and spurred me to take a second pass at DeLillo's fiction.
 I set *Gravity's Rainbow* aside, ordered *Americana*, and was on my way.

-Published in 1971, *Americana* presents its audience with a (somewhat) played out premise: chic business executive David Bell, weary of pencil-pushing and elbow-rubbing in Manhattan's gauche advertising world, goes AWOL to pursue his passions.
+Published in 1971, *Americana* presents its audience with a (somewhat) played out premise: chic business executive David Bell, disllusioned with pencil-pushing and elbow-rubbing in Manhattan's gauche advertising world, goes AWOL to pursue his passions.
 You can think of David as a Bohemian Don Draper: same vanity and inattention to personal relationships and ethical norms, but imbued with a greater introspective capacity as well as a definitive reverence to the arts.
 An early self-assessment -- "I was blue-eyed David Bell.
 Obviously my life depended on this fact" (11) -- cements expectations for the reader that this rosier-than-thou conception will necessarily be complicated.

-DeLillo uses this fairly ordinary premise as a set-piece of sorts.*Americana*'s familiar foreground allows DeLillo to meditate on complex topics like art, language and sexuality.
-Morevoer, from a stylistic perspective, DeLillo cements key ideolectical habits.
+DeLillo uses this fairly ordinary premise as a set-piece of sorts.*Americana*'s familiar foreground allows DeLillo to meditate on complex topics like language and sexuality.

-"One must become a book before one can know what is inside it."
+In one aside, Bell notes that he's grown weary with merely making love to his wife, leaning on seduction to exact sexual pleasure.
+Benign as that may seem, his source of choice for that seduction is, interestingly enough, cinema.
+Much like the characters in *White Noise*, the world of *Americana* features people trapped in relationships that are mediated through external forms of media.

+And, New York City, the epicenter of neoliberal financialization, Bell experiences the mutations of language unfolding within and without the confines of his bespoke Madison Avenue office.
+His colleagues convey ideas through an increasingly complex series of symbols.
+They use machines that may or may create value.
+Executives produce less than their secretaries.
+Innovation wasn't predicated on generating new ideas but rather upon squeezing all that was left of the old ones.
+As Bell puts it, "Words and meanings were at odds.
+Words did not say what was being said nor even its reverse" (36).

+Importantly, from a stylistic perspective, DeLillo develops key aspects of his ideolect.
+Chief among these is what I refer to as the "block-thought."
+DeLillo begins a paragraph with an easy-to-digest action; a character prepares their dinner or turns on a movie.
+From there, though, unrelated thoughts populate the paragraph, only to be capped off with a final sentence that refers back to the first sentence, thus "closing" the block so to speak.
+It's almost mathematical; you have to balance both your ledger when you do your algebra.

+> I went into the bathroom, took off my shirt and began shaving my chest with an electric razor.
+> It was a ritual cleansing of the body, a prelude to the sacred journey.
+The rain had stopped.
+> I was happy.
+Through the bathroom window, as I shaved, I could see most of the town of Millsgate,
+> white houses massed in a jest of innocence, fresh sunlight on the steeple.
+A girl went along the
+> street skipping rope, head back, eyes seeking the break in the clouds; two white sloops, heeling
+> severely, played at the mouth of the bay.
+I tried to imagine, to remember really, what it was
+> like to live without the terminal fears of the city, for I had loved a town once without
+> knowing it, and the love would note release me.
+There was a vein of murder snaking across the
+> continent beneath highways, smokestacks, oilrigs and gasworks, a casual savagery fed by the mute
+> cities, and I wondered what impossible distance must be traveled to get from there to here,
+> what language must be crossed, how many levels of being.
+My hair went willingly in the fish-mouth
+> of the razor.
+(124)

+The encapsulated-meandering in this paragraph manifests in almost all of DeLillo's works.
+(As an aside, you can't read a paragraph like this without thinking of the opening sequence of *Ulysses*, a massive influence for DeLillo's canon.)

+I'm excited to study, on a macro and micro level, this and other aspects of DeLillo's style in Part 3 of this series.
+Prior to that, I'll devote time in the next post to connections to DeLillo's works in other forms of media.